elRadish/artcom.github.io/_posts/2016-7-26-Phygital.md

 After switching off as much as possible (Analog-digital-converter, brown-out-detection etc.) power consumption went down to 30uA.
 That's fine and gives around 250 days of standby - which is pretty fine.
 The whole thing is used only a few times a day - so it should still give about 200 days of battery lifetime during normal use.

 ## Summary
 That tiny project gave me a chance to discover the first coasts of low-power-land.
 It is really fun to drive things to even lower currents and to minimize the footprints of the boards.
-The
+The technology works for months without problems.
+The RF433 technology proved to be reliable enough for that use case - but there are now better choices on the market.
+The RFM12 and RFM69 modules from hopeFM are very promising - they provide much more reliabilty, are even smaller and have bidirectional transmitting including auto gain adaption, acknowledge-management and AES128 encryption (but they were out of stock anywhere when I build that project).